What is Agentic AI? The Next Big Thing in Artificial Intelligence

 - Compliance monitoring with built-in logic

-These systems allow businesses to facilitate software development and back-office operations without depending on rigid automation tools or excessive human input.
+These systems allow businesses to facilitate custom software development and back-office operations without depending on rigid automation tools or excessive human input.

-Virtual Research Assistants & Long-Term Task Handling
+Virtual Research Assistants and Long-Term Task Handling

 For teams working on data-heavy projects or exploratory research, agentic AI offers the ability to process vast amounts of information.

-These AI-powered agents are used as research assistants that can compile insights over days or weeks.
+These AI-powered agents are research assistants that can compile insights over days or weeks.
 They summarize long-form materials, track shifting topics, and surface key findings automatically, supporting analysts, legal teams, and R&D departments.

 This helps teams: